-In 2021, the Energy Authority made decision in 19 cases including ones initiated by the Energy Authority itself or other parties than household customers.
+In 2022, the Energy Authority made decision in 27 cases.
 Some of these cases were already received in previous years.

 These statistics do not include the phone calls or other written inquiries from the energy companies' customers or other market participants received during the year.
-The requests for investigation and other inquiries fell into the following categories: connection charges, network tariffs, quality of supply, metering, contractual issues, invoicing and disconnections.
+The requests for investigation and other inquiries fell into the following categories: connection charges, network tariffs, quality of supply, metering, contractual issues, invoicing, disconnections, reasonableness of electricity prices under the obligation of supply and compensation to the distribution system operator for the costs of supplying electricity.